 From content perspective too, the introduction of video content as I mentioned earlier is a step forward.

-Facebook has the potential to steal some business of YouTube by virtue of the user base and time users spend on Facebook.
+Facebook has the potential to steal some business of YouTube by virtue of the user base facebook has.

 Also from the revenue point of view, it makes sense to have publishers upload videos directly to Facebook than have videos from YouTube become a part of Facebook’ s newsfeed.